qkzk/fm/development.md

 #### Summary

+- Plugin system for previews.
+You can install an external plugin used to preview files.
+The current versions comes with "bat_previewer" which replace the internal previewer for highlighted text.
+- CLI configuration helper: `fm_config`.
+Used to display binds, reset the config file, create a cloud configuration, list/add/remove a plugin etc.

 ##### Bugfixes

 - fm couldn't start without a config file.
 If no config file is found for the current user, we'll copy the default ones in ~/.config/fm.